-If the lawsuit proceeds as a class action, we will seek money for each person who was in the MDC between January 27, 2019 and February 3, 2019.
+As a class action, we will seek money for each person who was in the MDC between January 27, 2019 and February 3, 2019.
 The lawsuit does not ask for a specific amount because it is too early in the case.

-If the Court agrees that a class action should be approved, each member of the class will receive notice.
 For people who don’t want to be part of the class action, they will have an opportunity to “opt out” of the class action—in other words, each class member could decide not to be included in the class action.

 We do not currently represent you individually in any claims you might have based on your time at the MDC.
 We also are not your criminal attorneys and cannot provide you with advice about your criminal case.